-If you play Super Munchkin with a single Class, you get the advantages of being that Class (the ability to equip Class-only Items, and monsters with penalties against that Class suffer those penalties) but none of the disadvantages (you may equip Items forbidden to that Class, and monsters do not get bonuses uses of your Class).
-If the Class has an ability that has a cost because of your Class).
+If you play Super Munchkin with a single Class, you get the advantages of being that Class (the ability to equip Classonly Items, and monsters with penalties against that Class suffer those penalties) but none of the disadvantages (you may equip Items forbidden to that Class, and monsters do not get bonuses because of your Class).
 If the Class has an ability that has a cost, however, you must still pay it - you aren't that Super!